-- In the Star Wars Expanded Universe the Twi'lek homeworld Ryloth has the sunward side an uninhabitable desert and the night side freezing cold.
-The Twi'leks mostly live on the terminator and use exile to the sunward side as a form of capital punishment.
+- In Star Wars Legends the Twi'lek homeworld Ryloth has the sunward side an uninhabitable desert and the night side freezing cold.
+The Twi'leks mostly live on the terminator (and build their cities underground) and use exile to the sunward side as a form of capital punishment.

 - Adumbria in Ciaphas Cain: The Traitor's Hand is mostly inhabited in the twilight zone, and its inhabitants have 37 different words for degrees of twilight.
 (Amberley Vail cites a Fictional Document titled Sablist in Skitterfall whose title derives from this.
 Witty wordplay to an Adumbrian, nonsensical to an offworlder.)
 Cain's Valhallan 597th are from an ice world and are assigned to the perpetual winter of the night side, while the Tallarn 229th, from a desert world, cover the sunward side.